Electric fence: Agriculture

 With temporary electric fencing, a large area can be fenced off in a short period.
 Temporary fencing that is intended to be left in place for several weeks or months may be given additional support by the use of steel T posts (which are quickly driven in with hand tools and unearthed with relative ease, using a leverage device), to help keep the fence upright, particularly at corners.
 Livestock owners using rotational grazing in set patterns that are similar from one year to the next may permanently drive a few permanent wooden fence posts in strategic locations.

-Portable fence energizers are made for temporary fencing, powered solely by batteries, or by a battery kept charged by a small solar panel.
+Portable fence energisers are made for temporary fencing, powered solely by batteries, or by a battery kept charged by a small solar panel.
 Rapid laying-out and removal of multiple-strand temporary electric fencing over a large area may be done using a set of reels mounted on a tractor or all-terrain vehicle.

 For sheep, poultry, and other smaller animals, plastic electric netting may be mounted on insulating stakes – this is also effective at keeping out some predators such as foxes.

-In practice, once most animals have learned of the unpleasant consequences of touching the fence they tend to avoid it for considerable periods even when it is inactive.
+In practice, once most animals have learned of the unpleasant consequences of touching the fence they tend to avoid it long after - even when it is inactive.
 However, some animals learn to avoid the shock, either by running under the fence quickly between pulses, or by pushing other individuals through the fence.
 Animals with thick woolly coats (such as sheep or highland cattle) may learn to push through the fence themselves, using their coats as electrical insulation.
-Some animals also learn to recognize the slight clicking sound made by some electric fences and thus can sense when the fence is off.
+Some animals also learn to recognise the slight clicking sound made by some electric fences and thus can sense when the fence is off.